Image of baby being looked at by a pediatric doctor

-A hernia is a sac of tissue which bulges out from the abdomen in the groin.
+An inguinal hernia is a sac of tissue which bulges out from the abdomen in the groin.
 Children are born with hernias but may not have symptoms until they are older.
-Hernias occur more frequently in boys than in girls.
+Inguinal hernias occur more frequently in boys than in girls and is the most common type of hernia in children.

 During fetal development in boys, the testicles move downward toward the scrotum through a tunnel — the processus vaginalis.
 After the testicles are in place, the tunnel is supposed to close and disappear.
-Hernias form when the processus vaginalis does not close.
+Inguinal hernias form when the processus vaginalis does not close.

 Girls may also have the tunnel and when it does not close, an ovary, tubes or intestines "pop out."
 In boys, it may be the intestines or a testicle that "pop out."